-It is generally considered that a residential leasehold with in excess of one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 35 years remaining, the property will be equivalent in value to a freehold for decades to come.
+It is generally accepted that a property with more than one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 35 years left, the property will be equivalent in value to a freehold for decades to come.

 Lender | Requirement |